Counseling for Women

 Improving mental health for women doesn’t mean that women have to completely change their roles.
 But, often the key to a successful life is the ability to find balance between our needs and obligations.
 This is where I can come in to offer support and guidance as you explore that balance.

 Finding Your Inner Wonder Woman!

 In 2012 there was an inspiring 20-minute Ted Talk (which you can find by clicking here to link to my YouTube channel) about the importance of empowerment for women.
 Even just standing in the “Wonder Woman pose” (i.e. body upright with legs set apart and hands on hips) changes the body’s chemicals and how we respond to situations.
-This level of empowerment is what I want to create when offering counseling for women.
+This level of empowerment is what I hope for when offering counseling for women.
 I want to help women find and embrace their inner Wonder Woman!
-And, I would love to go on that journey with you.

 Here’s to strong women: May we know them.
 May we be them.
 May we raise them.